jzelenjak/research-project/README.md

 ## Description

-This is the repository with the scripts that I have used for the research project course (CSE3000).
-My research was about [SAGE](https://github.com/tudelft-cda-lab/SAGE) (IntruSion alert-driven Attack Graph Extractor) - a tool that generates alert-driven attack graphs based on the intrusion alerts (for more information about SAGE, see [SAGE: Intrusion Alert-driven Attack Graph Extractor](https://ieeexplore.ieee.org/abstract/document/9629418), [Alert-driven Attack Graph Generation using S-PDFA](https://ieeexplore.ieee.org/abstract/document/9557854) and [Enabling Visual Analytics via Alert-driven Attack Graphs](https://dl.acm.org/doi/abs/10.1145/3460120.3485361)).
+This repository contains the scripts that I have used for the research project course at TU Delft (CSE3000).
+My research was about [SAGE](https://github.com/tudelft-cda-lab/SAGE) (IntruSion alert-driven Attack Graph Extractor) - a tool that generates alert-driven attack graphs based on intrusion alerts (for more information about SAGE, see [SAGE: Intrusion Alert-driven Attack Graph Extractor](https://ieeexplore.ieee.org/abstract/document/9629418), [Alert-driven Attack Graph Generation using S-PDFA](https://ieeexplore.ieee.org/abstract/document/9557854) and [Enabling Visual Analytics via Alert-driven Attack Graphs](https://dl.acm.org/doi/abs/10.1145/3460120.3485361)).

-**Research question**: *Investigating the modelling assumptions of alert-driven attack graphs*
+**Topic**: *Investigating the modelling assumptions of alert-driven attack graphs*

-**Subquestion**: *What kind of attack graphs are generated as a result of merging the sink states with the main S-PDFA?*
+**Research question**: *What kind of attack graphs are generated as a result of merging the sink states with the main S-PDFA?*

-Below, in the section Scripts, you can find the description of each script, usage (which is also explained in the script) and an example use case.
-This should help you find out which script you might want to check if you want to do a particular task.
+In the section [Scripts](#scripts) below, you can find the description of each script, its usage (which is also explained in the script) and an example use case.
+This should help you find out which script you might want to use if you want to do a particular task.
 More extensive documentation can be found in the scripts themselves.

 Note: all scripts are written in Bash.
 While explaining every single Unix command is outside the scope of this research, I have added extensive comments into each script.
-This way, even those who have not experience with Unix tools can follow the steps of the scripts.
+This way, even those who have no experience with Unix tools can follow the steps of the scripts.

 ## Dependencies